-3. FURTHERMORE, ALREADY UNDERSUPPLIED LIVING MARKETS WILL BE FURTHER EXACERBATED BY LIMITED NEW DEVELOPMENT
+3. FURTHERMORE, ALREADY UNDERSUPPLIED LIVING MARKETS WILL BE FURTHER EXACERBATED BY LIMITED NEW DEVELOPMENT in H1 2023.
+This represents a decline of 57% compared with the same period in 2022.

 As Figure 2 highlights the significantly higher cost of construction has hindered activity and will impact future undersupply.
 Some current illustrations include: